Solo Travel by Design logo with a calm coastal path and horizon

 Who This Site Is For

-Solo Travel by Design is for people — especially women in midlife and beyond — who want a retirement with more freedom, more travel, and more intention, but also want to make thoughtful decisions along the way.
+Solo Travel by Design is for people — especially women in midlife and beyond — who want a retirement with more freedom, more travel, and more intention, without ignoring the details that make the plan work.

 You’ll probably feel at home here if you: